 In 2019, the City approved a temporary emergency shelter for families at the former City Recreation Center at 4300 San Pablo Avenue, in the MUR zone.
 The project was operated by the East Oakland Community Project (EOCP).
 The site had been previously earmarked for a low-income senior housing project.
 The developer selection, planning entitlement, and building permit processes for such a project would be expected to take about two years, during which time the site was able to be used for the temporary emergency family shelter.
-As of May 2022, the City had selected a developer and was in the process of negotiating a Lease Disposition and Development Agreement (LDDA) with them.
+As of October 2022, the City had selected a developer, entered into a Lease Disposition and Development Agreement (LDDA) with them, and is in the process of reviewing the preliminary application for entitlements under the Streamlined Permitting process.